FLAMEGPU/FLAMEGPU2-docs/src/guide/2-model-definition/3-agent.rst

     // Create a new integer variable, hungerLevel predator.newVariable<int>("hungerLevel");

-    // Create an array property called exampleArray which is an array of 3 integers predator.newVariableArray<int>("exampleArray", 3);
+    // Create an array variable called exampleArray which is an array of 3 integers predator.newVariableArray<int>("exampleArray", 3);

     // Create two new states, resting and hunting